 New Zealanders arriving in Australia after 26 February 2001 are a granted a Special Category Visa (SCV), this is a temporary visa under the Migration Act.
-Some New Zealanders may be eligible for Australian for citizenship, if they meet the transitional arrangements.
+Some New Zealanders may be directly eligible for Australian for citizenship, if they are Protected Special Category Visa-holders.

 Prior to 1 September 1994 New Zealanders were automatically granted permanent residency upon entering Australia.
 A Resident Return Visa (RRV) enables them to reinstate that former permanent residency.
 Twelve months after being granted RRV they can apply for citizenship, provided they have resided in Australia for at least four years immediately prior to applying.

 When applying for RRV New Zealanders: